Sialitech/label-siali/docs/source/guide/tasks.md

 ## Import data from a local directory

 To import data from a local directory, you have two options:
-- Run a web server to generate URLs for the files, then upload a file that references the URLs to Label Studio.
+- Run a web server to generate URLs for the files, then upload a file that references the URLs to Siali Label.
-- Add the file directory as a source or target [local storage](storage.html#Local-storage) connection in the Label Studio UI.
+- Add the file directory as a source or target [local storage](storage.html#Local-storage) connection in the Siali Label UI.

 ### Run a web server to generate URLs to local files

-To run a web server to generate URLs for the files, you can refer to this provided [helper shell script in the Label Studio repository](https://github.com/heartexlabs/label-studio/blob/master/scripts/serve_local_files.sh) or write your own script.
+To run a web server to generate URLs for the files, you can refer to this provided [helper shell script in the Siali Label repository](https://github.com/heartexlabs/label-studio/blob/master/scripts/serve_local_files.sh) or write your own script.
 Use that script to do the following:
-1. On the machine with the file directory that you want Label Studio to import, call the helper script and specify a regex pattern to match the files that you want to import.
+1. On the machine with the file directory that you want Siali Label to import, call the helper script and specify a regex pattern to match the files that you want to import.
 In this example, the script identifies files with the JPG file extension:
    ```bash
    ./script/serve_local_files.sh <directory/with/files> *.jpg
    ```
    The script collects the links to the files provided by that HTTP server and saves them to a `files.txt` file with one URL per line.
-3. Import the file with URLs into Label Studio using the Label Studio UI.
+3. Import the file with URLs into Siali Label using the Siali Label UI.

 !!! note
-    You must keep the web server running while you perform your data labeling so that the URLs remain accessible to Label Studio.
+    You must keep the web server running while you perform your data labeling so that the URLs remain accessible to Siali Label.

-If your labeling configuration supports HyperText or multiple data types, use the Label Studio JSON format to specify the local file locations instead of a `txt` file.
+If your labeling configuration supports HyperText or multiple data types, use the Siali Label JSON format to specify the local file locations instead of a `txt` file.
 See [an example of this format](storage.html#Tasks-with-local-storage-file-references).

-If you serve your data from an HTTP server created like follows: `python -m http.server 8081 -d`, you might need to set up CORS for that server so that Label Studio can access the data files successfully.
+If you serve your data from an HTTP server created like follows: `python -m http.server 8081 -d`, you might need to set up CORS for that server so that Siali Label can access the data files successfully.
 If needed, run the following from the command line:
 ```bash
 npm install http-server -g
 http-server -p 3000 --cors
 ```

-### Add the file directory as source storage in the Label Studio UI
+### Add the file directory as source storage in the Siali Label UI

-If you're running Label Studio on Docker and want to add local file storage, you need to mount the file directory and set up environment variables.
-See [Run Label Studio on Docker and use local storage](start.html#Run-Label-Studio-on-Docker-and-use-local-storage).
+If you're running Siali Label on Docker and want to add local file storage, you need to mount the file directory and set up environment variables.
+See [Run Siali Label on Docker and use local storage](start.html#Run-Label-Studio-on-Docker-and-use-local-storage).

-## Import data from the Label Studio UI
+## Import data from the Siali Label UI

-To import data from the Label Studio UI, do the following:
+To import data from the Siali Label UI, do the following:
-1. On the Label Studio UI, open the Data Manager page for a specific project.
+1. On the Siali Label UI, open the Data Manager page for a specific project.
 2. Click **Import** to open the Import dialog.
 3. Import your data from files or URLs.